How To Turn Off Autocorrect On A Mac Computer

 Turn Off Autocorrect On A Mac Computer

-Follow the given below steps as per the macOS installed on your device.
+Follow the steps below according to the macOS version installed on your device.

 macOS Sonoma Updated Mac Users must turn off “Show inline Predictive text” to stop showing the suggestions.
 Read the full guide on Inline Predictive text on Mac.